 But before she left, the slightest curving of light around the impaled corpse caught her eye and was gone as fast as she could blink.
 Had she gone mad without knowing it?
 She poked the corpse again to make sure, paying closer attention this time.

-Kyoko then looked at her surroundings, and wondered if the witch was hiding more.
+Kyoko then looked at her surroundings and wondered if the witch was hiding more.
 The zoo imagery of this maze could be something else.
 On the spot, she designed a spell that caused her soul gem to radiate an illusion-dispelling light.
 As soon as it shone, the maze around her showed its true colors.
-The terrain was completely made of notebook paper, clean gray with ruled parallel lines.
+The terrain was completely made out of thick, textured sketchbook paper.
 The cage bars, trees, rocks and benches on the path were folded paper, like props in a diorama.
-The pile of dead minions was composed solely of flesh spiders rather than a menagerie of animals she and seen earlier.
+The pile of dead minions was comprised solely of one-eyed flesh spiders rather than the menagerie of animals she had seen earlier.

 The maze was too vast for everything to be illuminated, though.
 Her bubble of truth only reached roughly three spear lengths around her.
 A bit further than that, the illusions blurred or went off-color.
 In the distance, everything still looked like a zoo.
 While far from perfect, she sustained the glow and headed deeper into the maze, where more of the witch's minions came out to meet her.

-The entrance to the witch's chamber was ahead of her now, a zoo building with a poster advertising the latest addition to the menagerie: the violet Japanese mouse, whatever that was.
+The entrance to the witch's chamber was ahead of her now, a zoo building with a poster advertising the latest attraction: the violet North American mouse, whatever that was.
 Kyoko looked behind her one last time, making sure that the only thing behind her was a trail of defeated minions.
 Then, she kicked the door open and went inside.

 Like many witch's chambers, this one was much bigger than it looked like from the outside.
 It was all open ground, with the witch waiting for her at the center.
 The witch itself looked like one of those medieval watchtowers, three stories of stone blocks and a crown of crenellations.
 Its base was surrounded by a moat of rose bushes whose thorns extended so long they were more like sea urchins.
 On top of the tower stood a lone, blindfolded girl with a crossbow.
 She aimed down and fired.